zombie/TypeScript-DOM-lib-generator/README.md

     #                       lib        from  to
     npm run ts-changelog -- @types/web 0.0.2 0.0.23
     ```

+    You might need to run `git pull origin main --tags` to run this ^

 1. Add the CHANGELOG to the release issue